-Reveal the History of Champagne Sabering October 26 2016
+Reveal The Origin And History of Champagne Sabering October 26 2016

 When you go to a party or any kinds of occasion to celebrate, perhaps you are curious why the bartender or wine waiter is holding a saber.
 You are probably confused at the moment (lucky that you are somewhere near at the exit just in case) and it looks like something exciting is going to happen.
 As the bartender slides the blade, you see that the cork together with the bottle of the lip pops up and you see the bubbles overflowing.
 This kind of art is called as sabering or also known as sabrage.
 It is a unique and unconventional way to uncork a bottle of champagne, but the art has actually existed during the Napoleonic War.